excalibur1234/pacui/README.md

-# pacli-simple
+# PacUI

-pacli-simple is a CLI tool, which provides useful and advanced Pacman and Yaourt/Pacaur commands in an easy to use text interface.
+PacUI is a CLI tool, which provides useful and advanced Pacman and Yaourt/Pacaur commands in an easy to use text interface.
 If Pacaur is installed on your system, it will be used by default instead of Yaourt.

-pacli-simple is meant for experienced/intermediate/advanced users, who have at least basic knowledge of the structure of their Linux system and how Pacman and Yaourt work.
+PacUI is meant for experienced/intermediate/advanced users, who have at least basic knowledge of the structure of their Linux system and how Pacman and Yaourt work.
 Absolute beginners are probably overwhelmed by the amount of choices pacli offers.

-This fork of an old version of [pacli](https://github.com/Manjaro-Pek/pacli/tree/f98e9226eb75ea00217481f436399328fe73d3ae) called pacli-simple follows the KISS principle: The whole program is contained within one file, which consists of easy to read bash code with many helpful comments. pacli-simple wants to provide the same or more functionality as pacli but without any available settings and/or translations.
+This fork of an old version of [pacli](https://github.com/Manjaro-Pek/pacli/tree/f98e9226eb75ea00217481f436399328fe73d3ae) called PacUI follows the KISS principle: The whole program is contained within one file, which consists of easy to read bash code with many helpful comments. pacli-simple wants to provide the same or more functionality as pacli but without any available settings and/or translations.
 Additionally, pacli-simple does not require the use of the UI, but can also be used by terminal commands directly: This way of using pacli is much faster!

 ## Screenshots

-Home Screen of pacli's UI:
+Home Screen of PacUI's UI:

 ![Screenshot 01](http://s18.postimg.org/8dz7xjlzt/screen.png)